francesctr4/AGP-Deferred_PBR_SSAO/README.md

 ○ Explain how to enable / disable / configure the options you may have.

-○ Include screenshots of the corresponding widgets when appropriate.
+○ Include screenshots of the corresponding debug widgets when appropriate.

 ○ Name of shader files for every effect